gunjandatta/gunjandatta.github.io/pages/examples/permissions.md

 }
 ```

-#### Getting Permissions for Another User
+## Getting Permissions for Another User

 The web, list and list item components have the ability to get the permissions by a user's login name.

-**_Get List Permissions_**

 The code example below will check if a user has edit permissions to a list.

 ```ts
 // JavaScript